 - Turkey stock – Store-bought turkey broth works too; just keep in mind that broth is seasoned, so you’ll need to add less salt.
 Use chicken broth or stock if turkey stock is unavailable.

 - Thyme – Fresh thyme adds lots of flavor, so you don’t miss the drippings!

 - Instead of thyme, you can use sage or rosemary.
-Dried herbs or poultry seasoning can be swapped in for fresh herbs, but you’ll need to use less because the flavors are more concentrated.
+Dried herbs or poultry seasoning can be swapped in for fresh herbs.
+However, you’ll need to use less, because the flavors are more concentrated.

 - For a different flavor, try using white pepper instead of black pepper.